A Comparative Study of Online Disinformation and Offline Protests: Introduction

 It has been widely observed that the Internet and social media increase political activity due to the ease of exchanging information and recruiting new members for a common cause, emotional and motivational appeals, strengthening of group identities, agenda-setting and empowerment, and related factors~(\citealt{Brennan18}; \citealt{Brunsting02}; \citealt{Jost18}; \citealt[pp.~22--36]{Schumann15}; \citealt{Willnat13}).
 The perhaps most often cited example is the Arab Spring in the 2010s during which social media was successfully exploited for uprisings and other political purposes.
 According to empirical results, indeed, coordinated posts in social media increased the volume of protests the next day~\citep{SteinertThrelkeld15}.
 Though, paradoxically, despite all the bells and whistles, there are also studies indicating that maintaining social media presence may decrease political participation~\citep{Theocharis16}.
 In terms of social movements, keeping an online movement alive for offline action is always a challenge~\citep{Bu17}.
 According to skeptical viewpoints, the weak ties of online engagement lack power and seldom lead to new political possibilities~\citep{Unver17}.
 If nothing else, these critical results and skeptical viewpoints serve to underline that much still remains unknown about online politics and their relation to offline activities.

 The same applies to disinformation research~\citep{Guess20}.
 Here, too, again, the Arab Spring serves as an important but sombre historical milestone.
 The early enthusiasm about the Internet's democratizing power soon after changed into a disillusionment.
 First came ISIS, then came Brexit, and later came the 2016 and 2020 presidential elections in the United States.\footnote{~Islamic State of Iraq and the Levant (ISIS).} All four examples are also important landmarks of disinformation and its research.
 As is soon further discussed in Section~\ref{sec: framing}, the examples also underline a state-centric viewpoint to disinformation; ISIS was skillful with propaganda, as was Russia with its alleged foreign election interference in the United States and elsewhere.
+Although it has been questioned how successful Russia was in its past election interference endeavors~\citep{Eady23}, it can be still acknowledged that at least they were skillful.
 Also other actors---from political parties to charlatans---quickly learned how the online disinformation game is played in the current algorithmically curated and platform-dominated information ecosystems~\citep{Bradshaw20}.
 Given this brief motivating introduction, the paper examines the following hypothesis:

 \begin{quote} \textit{A hypothesis: online disinformation disseminated by governments, political parties, and politicians, whether to domestic or foreign audiences, is associated with offline political protests, either decreasing or increasing the frequency of these, possibly via mediation with other political phenomena such as political polarization.} \end{quote}